-Protected characteristics groups from the Equality Act 2010 What do you know 9 ?
-Summary of data about your service-users and/or staff What do people tell you 10 ?
-Summary of service-user and/or staff feedback What does this mean 11 ?
-Impacts identified from data and feedback (actual and potential) What can you do 12 ?
-All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations connection could be one of those areas looked at, but so could health, are they victims of crime etc. Young LGBT people can be at more risk of parental eviction or leaving the family home and not engaging in services and are at risk of harm LGBT people can be very different to other people as they can be a target and may bullied if open about their gender / sexuality Share details with networks such as LGBT Brighton & Hove Network LGBT community should be involved with the solutions Marriage and civil partnership 21 Bedsit and studio flats are more affordable for couples on local housing allowance however there may be a challenge Relationship breakdown is a known reason for people ending up sleeping rough Without robust assessments the placement of couples together may be detrimental to their Provide each person with their own Multi-Agency Plan that will outline who is responsible for co- ordinating their care,
+Protected characteristics groups from the Equality Act 2010 What do you know ?
+Summary of data about your service-users and/or staff What do people tell you ?
+Summary of service-user and/or staff feedback What does this mean ?
+Impacts identified from data and feedback (actual and potential) What can you do?
+All potential actions to: advance equality of opportunity, eliminate discrimination, and foster good relations someone's situation more holistically to determine their need, local connection could be one of those areas looked at, but so could health, are they victims of crime etc. Marriage and civil partnership Bedsit and studio flats are more affordable for couples on local housing allowance however there may be a challenge securing advance rents, deposits, fees and a guarantor The number of couples sleeping rough on the streets is relative low and as this is a transient population relationships are often not long-term.
+Although there is some accommodation available in the city for couples and services providers will try to accommodate couples in the same hostel, there are risks that need to be assessed e.g. potentially violent relationships, relationships that do not support positive Relationship breakdown is a known reason for people ending up sleeping rough Without robust assessments the placement of couples together may be detrimental to their wellbeing Provide each person with their own Multi-Agency Plan that will outline who is responsible for co- ordinating their care, which services are working with them and the support available.